 Q: What happens with my complaint once I submit it via the email address?

-A: Complaints received by email are picked up daily by a member of the secretariat team.
+A: Complaints received by email are picked up daily by a member of the customer services team.
 They are then referred to the relevant service area to respond to.
-Once a response is received you will receive a return email, telephone call or letter advising you of the outcome of your complaint.
+You will receive a letter advising you of the outcome of your complaint.

 Q: What can I complain about?